gerbv/gerbv/README-release.txt

 	10. Return to your regularly scheduled trunk development cvs update -PdA

-=) 	if this is a patch release, then simply make desired changes to the branch, and
+=) 	if this is a patch release (2.0.1 for example), then simply
+	make desired changes to the branch:

+		cvs update -PdA -r gerbv-2-0
+		# make changes
 		cvs ci

+        update the version for the release
+		vi configure.ac
+		cvs ci configure.ac

+        tag the release
 		cvs tag -R -r gerbv-2-0 gerbv-2-0-PATCH001

+        update the version on the branch to 2.0.2RC1 vi configure.ac
+		cvs ci configure.ac

+        update to the tagged release sources and build tarballs cvs update -PdA -r gerbv-2-0-PATCH001
 		./autogen.sh
 		./configure --enable-maintainer-mode
 		gmake maintainer-clean